Soil Management

 A variety of amendments

-Soil organic matter consists of all the dead plant and animal matter in various stages of decay.
-A soil rich with organic matter supports a thriving population of beneficial organisms from microscopic bacteria and fungi to larger life forms like earthworms.
+Soil organic matter consists of all the dead plant and animal material in various stages of decay.
+A soil rich in organic matter supports a thriving population of beneficial organisms, from microscopic bacteria and fungi to earthworms.
+Organic matter acts like a slow-release fertilizer and improves soil structure.
+Soil microorganisms feed on organic matter and release nutrients in forms that roots can absorb.

 Fertilizers